Altar: Hinduism

 In Hinduism, altars generally contain pictures or statues of deities.
-Large, ornate altars are found in Hindu temples, while smaller altars are found in homes and sometimes also in Hindu-run shops and restaurants.
+Large, ornate altars are found in Hindu temples, shrine, while smaller altars are found in homes and sometimes also in Hindu-run shops and restaurants.
 The word for temple is mandir (मन्दिर), the altar (Note: Any enclosure that which contains it, even an alcove or a small cabinet, is included as part of the altar, and shares its status as a temple in miniature.) as hypostatised temple.